August 2, 2016

 After working out, you need to consume a good source of protein, This is because protein helps with muscle repair and recovery following exercise, helping you to avoid feeling the negative effects of your workout the next day.

-Eggs are a low-fat, complete protein source that also include branched-chain amino acids, which allow for even faster recovery.
-Hard-boiled eggs are low in calories and can easily be eaten following your workout.
+Eggs are a complete protein source that also includes branched-chain amino acids, which allow for even faster recovery.
 You should eat the entire egg, as the yolk contains half the protein even if it does have more calories.

 There’s also no evidence to suggest that raw eggs are better than cooked ones, so don’t feel like you need to try and force them down after exercise.